fengbintu/Neural-Networks-on-Silicon/README.md

 # Neural Networks on Silicon

 My name is Fengbin Tu.
 I'm currently pursuing the Ph.D. degree with the Institute of Microelectronics, Tsinghua University, Beijing, China.
-My research interests include accelerators for neural networks (NNs), deep learning and NN based approximate computing.
+My research interests include accelerators for neural networks, deep learning and approximate computing.
 This is an exciting field where fresh ideas come out every day.
 Welcome to join us!

 ## Table of Contents
  - Conference Papers